gvwilson/thirdbit/src/fiction/in-heck/index.md

 "Not without you!"
 But as she reached for his sleeve Mouse bumped into her leg.
-She had a moment to feel it press against her calf before a shock ran all the way up her spine and knocked her unconscious.
+She had a moment to feel it press against her calf before a shock ran all the way up her spine.
+The last thing she thought before she collapsed on the floor was, *When did Papa get gray fur?*

 </section>